Meet Your Inclusive + Empowering Support Team

 Meagan Langfield, Child Therapist Milwaukee

-Meet Meagan - Child Therapist
+Meet Meagan Laskowski - Child Therapy

 I am a licensed professional counselor with over 8 years of specialized experience in infant and early childhood mental health.
 My journey began during my Master’s program at Marquette University, where I honed my skills in family mental health at the Behavior Clinic at Penfield Children’s Center, continuing at Children’s Wisconsin as a Child Therapist.